PurtiMittal/Restaurant-Revenue-And-Loyalty-Program-SQL-Analysis-/README.md

-#  Danny's Diner SQL Analysis
+#  Restaurant Revenue and Loyalty Program SQL Analysis

 ## Project Overview
 Danny's Diner is a small Japenese restaurant selling three items - sushi, curry and ramen.
 Danny captured a few months of transaction data but had no way to make sense of it.
 The ask was straightforward: help him understand his customers well enough to decide whether to double down on the loyalty program and build datasets his team could use without touching SQL themselves.